jondubois/nombo/README.md

 nCombo
 ======

-nCombo is an Open Source Node.js framework that allows you to easily build powerful, data-driven Rich Internet Applications (RIAs). nCombo is distributed under the MIT license.
+nCombo is an Open Source Node.js framework that allows you to easily build powerful, rich cloud applications. nCombo is distributed under the MIT license.
 Please see license_mit.txt for details.
 Visit http://ncombo.com for more information.

 To install, run: